'Fee' as attrition driver

 Satisfaction acknowledged

-A leading bank had a dominant share of young adults aged 18 to 26, but the proportion declined in older age groups.
+A bank had a dominant share of young adults, but the proportion declined in older age groups.
 As customer profitability peaks in the 35-45 age group, where customer lifetime value (CLV) is highest, this trend raised concerns and highlighted a significant opportunity to acquire and retain more profitable customer segments.

 Key challenges